d-smith/dynamodb-crr/README.md

 # ecs replicator

-This directory provides a Makefile to build a container that can run the [dynamodb-cross-region-library](https://github.com/awslabs/dynamodb-cross-region-library) process, and a cloud formation to create a production like set up for running the replicator.
+This project provides a Makefile to build a container that can run the [dynamodb-cross-region-library](https://github.com/awslabs/dynamodb-cross-region-library) process, and a cloud formation to create a production like set up for running the replicator.